datocms/old-website/src/docs/ui-extensions/introduction.md

 * Integration with a preview environment,
 * Moving entries across different projects

-A UI Extension becomes as sidebar extension by setting the property `sidebar` to true when creating or updating the extension.

 A sidebar extension is still assigned to a field which is then ommited from the entry editor.
 The field's value can be used to store data for the sidebar extension.